Emmanuel Ofei Ansah: Early life

 Ansah was born on 6 June 1953 to David Ansah and Florence Quao both from Accra.
 He was a Ga.
 His potential as a talented footballer was discovered early when he started for the colts' teams like Falcom Dwellers, Salami Aces and Bukum Young Hearts before joining Auroras FC.

 Club career

 Ansah started his career with the youth side of Accra Hearts of Oak, Auroras FC.
 He rose to become an integral member of the senior team of which he also served as captain.
 Over his playing career he won the Ghana Premier League on six occasions, the Ghanaian FA Cup on four occasions.
-He was part of the team's side that lost in two African Cup of Champions Clubs finals in the 1970's, in 1977 and 1979.
+He was part of the team's side that lost in two African Cup of Champions Clubs finals in the 1970s, in 1977 and 1979.
 Due to his aggressive and combative style of playing he earned the nick name The Rock of Gibraltar.
 He was a dead-ball specialist noted for bending free kicks.
 He later went on to play for Kumapim Stars and Okwawu United in the late 1980s and early 1990s before retiring.